Georgia's 7th congressional district: Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 502,000 potential voters (citizens, age 18+).
 Of these, 52% are White, 24% Black, 12% Asian, and 10% Latino.
 More than one-fifth (21%) of the district's potential voters are immigrants.
-Median income among households (with one or more potential voter) in the district is about $85,800.
+The median income among households (with one or more potential voter) in the district is about $85,800.
 As for the educational attainment of potential voters in the district, 44% hold a bachelor's or higher degree.